communitiesuk/funding-service-design-fund-store/README.md

 to override the locust config if the performance tests need to run with different configs for fund store.

 # Data
 This repo also defines the production data for funds and rounds in JSON format in lieu of a real database.
-Certain fields can be overriden on the command line through environment variables in the following format:
+Certain fields can be overridden through environment variables in the following format:

         force_fieldname_roundshortid=value